Grand Challenge Program

 The Computing Grand Challenge Program allocates significant quantities of institutional computational resources to LLNL researchers to perform cutting edge research on the LC capability computers.

-Research projects ranging in scope from simulations predicting the impact of climate change on California to calculations of electrocatalyst instability in hydrogen production systems were among those allocated time on Laboratory supercomputers under the recently announced Institutional Unclassified Computing Grand Challenge Awards.
-The 18th Annual Computing Grand Challenge campaign awarded over 87 thousand node hours per week to projects such as these that address compelling, large-scale problems, push the envelope of capability computing, and advance science.
-“As in past years, the diversity and quality of this year’s proposals showcase the scientific breadth and excellence of LLNL’s computational science community” said Bruce Hendrickson, Computing Associate Director.
+Research projects ranging in scope from simulations characterizing the atmospheres of distant planets to campaigns that combine machine learning methods together with large-scale simulations for drug discovery were among those allocated time on Laboratory supercomputers under the recently announced Institutional Unclassified Computing Grand Challenge Awards.
+The 19th Annual Computing Grand Challenge campaign awarded over 80 thousand node hours per week to projects such as these that address compelling, large-scale problems, push the envelope of capability computing, and advance science.
+“As in past years, the diversity and quality of this year’s proposals showcase the scientific breadth and excellence of LLNL’s computational science community” said Bruce Hendrickson, Principal Associate Director for Computing.
 “These activities are part of what makes the Lab such an exciting place to work.”

-Teams with winning proposals will be allocated time on Quartz, a 3.7 petaFLOP/s machine, Ruby, a 6.0 petaFLOP/s machine, and Lassen, a ~23 petaFLOP/s machine.
-Quartz, Ruby, and Lassen are systems dedicated to unclassified research through the Laboratory’s Multiprogrammatic & Institutional Computing (M&IC) program.
-High performance computers generally consist of thousands of cores; the Quartz system has 2,976 nodes each with 36 cores, for a total of 107,136 cores, the Ruby system has 1,480 nodes each with 56 cores, for a total of 84,672 cores, while Lassen has 788 nodes each with 44 cores and 4 GPUs, for a total of 30,096 cores and 3,152 GPUs.
-Codes that have been written or modified to use the powerful GPUs on Lassen have seen a large increase in performance over CPU-only platforms.
+Teams with winning proposals will be allocated time on Dane, a 7.0 petaFLOP/s machine, Ruby, a 6.0 petaFLOP/s machine, Lassen, a 23 petaFLOP/s machine, and eventually Tuolumne, a 289 petaFLOP/s machine.
+Dane, Ruby, and Lassen are systems dedicated to unclassified research through the Laboratory’s Multiprogrammatic & Institutional Computing (M&IC) program.
+Tuolumne is the newest addition to the M&IC program and a smaller version of the El Capitan exascale system; Grand Challenge projects that are using Lassen will be migrating to this system in the coming months.
+High performance computers generally consist of thousands of cores; the Dane system has 1,496 nodes each with 112 cores, for a total of 167,552 cores, the Ruby system has 1,480 nodes each with 56 cores, for a total of 84,672 cores, while Lassen has 788 nodes each with 44 cores and 4 GPUs, for a total of 30,096 cores and 3,152 GPUs.
+Codes that have been written or modified to use the powerful GPUs on Lassen and now Tuolumne have seen a large increase in performance over CPU-only platforms.

-Over the last 20 years, high performance computing resources dedicated to unclassified research have increased more than 10,000-fold from 72 gigaFLOPS in 1997 to almost 34 petaFLOPS today.
+Over the last 20 years, high performance computing resources dedicated to unclassified research have increased more than 10,000-fold from 72 gigaFLOPS in 1997 to more than 325 petaFLOPS today.
 To put that in perspective, only seven countries in the world possess more computing resources than the Laboratory makes available for unclassified computing.

 See the chart for allocations awarded under the Computing Grand Challenge program.